Hansford Sensors Ltd. - PRODUCT NEWS

 Automation with less vibration

-A range of vibration sensors and monitoring techniques are now available that can help engineers detect and manage vibration, and thus extend the operating life of automated machinery beyond recommended maintenance intervals, explains Chris Hansford, Managing Director of Hansford Sensors.
+A range of vibration sensors and monitoring techniques are now available that can help engineers detect and manage vibration, and thus extend the operating life of automated machinery beyond recommended maintenance intervals.

 The goal for the maintenance of automation facilities is to set in place a series of procedures that will increase efficiency by preventative measures, enabling operators to minimise maintenance costs and maximise plant availability, protecting profits for operators and reducing costs for customers.
 Vibration monitoring tools offer a highly cost-effective method of enhancing plant performance, reducing downtime and meeting health and safety legislation.
 Indeed, the use of industrial accelerometers in non-safe areas is a prime requisite of health and safety legislation, and the best of todays devices and techniques enable operators to amply satisfy such robust regulations.